Aller au contenu

 • Visualize the two cloud points using the scatter function from matplotlib

-• Compute the pairwise distance matrix using the euclidean distance, using the pdist and squareform functions from scipy.
+• Compute the pairwise distance matrix using the Euclidean distance, using the pdist and squareform functions from scipy.

 • Visualize the distance matrix using the matshow function from matplotlib pyplot.